 The most familiar parts of your panel are the rows of switches—these are your circuit breakers.
 A circuit breaker is a critical safety device designed to protect your electrical circuits from damage caused by too much current.
 When the flow of electricity becomes too high, the breaker automatically “trips,” or shuts off, to stop the power.
 This prevents overheating, which can lead to fires.
 If you’ve ever had the lights go out in one room after plugging in too many things, you’ve seen a circuit breaker do its job.
 While an occasional trip is normal, frequent issues could signal a deeper problem that requires a professional electrician for repairs.

-Bus Bars: The Power Distributors
+Bus Bars: How Power Gets Distributed

 Behind the circuit breakers are components you should never touch: the bus bars.
 After electricity flows past the main breaker, it reaches two “hot bus bars,” which are metal plates that distribute power to all the individual circuit breakers.
 These bars are constantly live with a powerful current.
 They act like a central distribution hub, ensuring that every circuit has access to the electricity it needs to power your home.
 Because they carry such a high voltage, handling or even getting near the bus bars is extremely dangerous and should only be done by a qualified electrician.